AmitChigare/backend-internship-task/APIDocumention.md

 - URL: `/api/v1/users/<int:pk>/`
 - Method: PUT
 - Description: Updates the details of a specific user (accessible only to users with the "admin" or "user_manager" role).
 - Request Body: Same as the Register User endpoint.
+Role can changed but password cannot be modified.
 - Response: Returns the updated user details.

 #### Delete User